David Macnaughton and his Fascinating World of Amateur Radio

 DAVID VK2BA

-Gear used by David VK2BA: On 40M any of the following gear is likely to be used:-Home brew 813 transmitter - the BA20, Johnson Viking 2, 22 tube home brew receiver, Kingsley AR7, National HRO 50T1.
+Gear used by David VK2BA: On 40M any of the following gear is likely to be used:-Home brew 813 transmitter - the BA320, Johnson Viking 2 (in the photo above), 22 tube home brew receiver, Kingsley AR7, National HRO 50T1.
 David also runs the BA320 AM transmitter on 29MHz.
-He also listens on a pair of BC348 receivers - one is a fully rebuilt job and the other was owned by John VK2WF (Now SK).
-David has also restored an old Bendix TA-12C from WW2 and runs it on the net.
+He can listen on a pair of BC348 receivers - one is a fully rebuilt job and the other was owned by John VK2WF (Now SK).
+David has restored an old Bendix TA-12C aircraft transmitter and an ART13 from WW2 and these are run on the net occasionally.